6 Arguments to Refute Your Climate-Denying Relatives This Holiday

 Hold my eggnog.

 For many reasons — economic, environmental, physiological — climate change will have a net negative impact on the world.
 Research even shows we’ve significantly underestimated the financial risks of climate change around the world.

 In our warming world, global economic output is expected to decrease by 11 percent to 14 percent by 2050 because of the effects of climate change.
 The United States economy stands to lose seven percent of potential output, with poorer nations like the Philippines and Thailand predicted to see economic growth drop by 20 percent.

 But enough with the economic hypotheticals.
 We’re already seeing how dangerous climate change is to plants and animals as well as humans.

 Higher temperatures have increased heat-related deaths.
+Nearly 62,000 heat-related deaths were recorded in Europe during the summer of 2022.
 Higher temperatures also worsen air quality, which scientists have connected to everything from more violent crimes to more cancers.

-But what’s just as scary are the statistics on natural disasters: Hurricanes are reaching new extremes — with the number of categories 4 and 5 increasing over the last 30 years.
+But what’s just as scary are the statistics on natural disasters: Hurricanes are reaching new extremes — with the number of categories 4 and 5 expected to continue increasing.
 Wildfires, too, are claiming larger burn areas and increasing in intensity.

 What’s so great about that?